How We Automated 80% of Our Client's Outbound Process (Case Study)

 | Cost per meeting | $980 | $480 | -51% |

-This is the part that matters most for how you think about headcount.
+This is the part that matters most when you're thinking about headcount.

-The two SDRs did not lose their jobs.
+The two SDRs didn't lose their jobs.
 They changed jobs.
-Instead of spending 38 hours per week on manual data work, they now spend their time on:
+Instead of 38 hours a week on data work, they now spend their time on:

-- Meeting follow-through: 8 hours/week -- post-call summaries, next-step follow-up, ensuring handoff to AE is clean
+- Meeting follow-through: 8 hours/week.
+Post-call summaries, next-step follow-up, clean handoffs to the AE.

-- Campaign oversight: 4 hours/week -- reviewing A/B test results, flagging unusual patterns, making judgment calls on borderline suppression cases
+- Campaign oversight: 4 hours/week.
+Reviewing A/B test results, flagging weird patterns, making judgment calls on borderline suppression cases.

-If you want a system like this built for your team, our B2B lead generation services page has the details on how we work.
+If you want a system like this built for your team, our B2B lead generation services page covers how we work.

 Related Reading